ckondis/Kondis-Python-Portfolio/README.md

 **💡 Portfolio Connection:**
 - Demonstrates advanced Python skills by integrating data analysis, interactive visualizations, and real estate concepts into a deployed app.
 - Builds on previous projects by evolving from static data analysis to user-centered tools for real-world decision-making.
+- **Connection to Interests:** As a real estate student, this app was a way to dive deeper into metro-level housing data and build a tool that helps analyze growth potential, compare markets, and think through investment strategies in a more applied, visual way.
 ---
 📢 **Portfolio Update:** All projects outlined above are completed and accessible for users to explore!